cobusvanas/weather-app/README.md

 - Shows detailed weather metrics (temperature, humidity)
 - Historical weather data display
 - Multi-day forecast
+- CI Pipeline with GitHub Actions to check if all tests pass for every PR

 ## How to Start the Project